RandolphKahle/doit-notes/aws-vpc.md

 Subnet *cannot* cross availability zones (unlike GCP where a subnet is a regional resource).

+## VPN

+An [[network-protocol-ipsec]] link between an external network and a VPC.
+Requires a hardware device or software appliance in the external network and a VPN [[aws-gateway]] on the AWS side.

 ## Internet Gateway

 ## NAT Gateway